Ditchling Beacon: History

 In prehistory people descended the scarp by the lower bostal (east of motor road) to go north across the Weald.
 This route kept their feet somewhat dryer, following the watershed route between the Adur and Ouse catchments.
 It went north past The Nye, over Lodge Hill, Ditchling (with its round barrow), past Oldlands Windmill and over Broadhill.
 It was a route free of soggy fords or wonky clapper bridges.
 Later in early medieval times, the swineherds from Patcham, Withdean, Stanmer and probably Brighton drove their pigs down these bostals to their swine pastures at Wivelsfield and beyond to Worth Forest.

+It was used to warn the Queen about the coming Spanish Armada.

 Biodiversity

 A wide variety of plants can be found on Ditchling Beacon, especially during the summer.
 Flowers and herbs suited to chalk grassland, such as marjoram, thyme and certain types of orchid (notably the common spotted orchid), are often reported.
 Butterflies are common; a notable example is the Chalkhill Blue, which is particularly well suited to uncultivated chalk downland areas.
 There are also Green Hairstreak and Orange Tip butterflies on the slopes.